kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 ### Property Naming Convention

 - Actions should be prefixed with `on` - e.g. `onClick` or `onHover`.
-- All boolean props should be named like an adjective to describe the Component - `disabled`, `stacked`, `fullWidth` Card.
+- All boolean props should be named as follows - `isDisabled`, `isFullWidth` Card.

 ### Controlled - Components with state